California Small Business (SBE) Certification: 2026 Size Limits & How to Apply

-1. What Is SBE Certification?
+1. What Is California DGS Small Business (SBE) Certification?

 Unlike the federal DBE program, SBE certification does not require the owner to demonstrate social or economic disadvantage.
 Any qualifying small business — regardless of the owner's race, gender, or background — can apply.
 This makes SBE the most broadly accessible certification program in California.